 As noted in Section I, the Management Board determined that the original Plan and its lack of mandatory measures were insufficient for protecting and restoring Alosine stocks along the East Coast.
 Accordingly, the 1985 fishery management plan was amended in 1999.
-The Plan Development Team developed Amendment I to expedite recovery of American shad populations and maintain current regulations in the hickory shad and river herring fisheries.
+The Plan Development Team developed Amendment 1 to expedite recovery of American shad populations and maintain current regulations in the hickory shad and river herring fisheries.

 After careful consideration of stock assessment results, peer reviewers' comments, and public opinion, the Management Board voted to address "inriver" or estuarine American shad fisheries differently than oceanic intercept fisheries.
 Specifically, the Board decided to require states to submit in-river shad restoration plans for stocks under their jurisdiction.
 For those 7 river systems evaluated in the 1998 stock assessment (Connecticut R., Hudson R., Delaware R., Upper Chesapeake Bay MD, Edisto R., Santee R., and Altamaha R.), states could continue current regulations since overfishing was not detected for those respective stocks.
 States/jurisdictions must maintain a fishing mortality level at or below F30.
-Also, reporting of catch and effort data for all Alosine fisheries is now mandatory under Amendment I.
+Also, reporting of catch and effort data for all Alosine fisheries is now mandatory under Amendment 1.

-In addition, the Management Board voted to phase out all ocean intercept fisheries for American shad within 5 years of Amendment I implementation.
+In addition, the Management Board voted to phase out all ocean intercept fisheries for American shad within 5 years of Amendment 1 implementation.
 States were to comply with a 40% reduction in effort within the ocean intercept fishery by December 31, 2002.
+All states must close their ocean-intercept fisheries as of January 1, 2005.
 States with non-directed harvest of American shad in ocean fisheries can permit the landing of shad bycatch, provided that American shad do not constitute more than 5% of the total landings (in pounds) per trip.
+Rhode Island, New Jersey, Delaware, Maryland, Virginia, North Carolina, and South Carolina all have an ocean-intercept commercial fishery for American shad.
+As required, each state submitted a proposal for a 40% reduction in effort by December 31, 2002.
+The complete closure of this ocean intercept fishery is required to take place on December 31, 2004, at which point these states will no longer allow a directed fishery for American shad in ocean waters.

 For recreational fisheries, the states voted to implement a 10 fish combined daily creel limit for American and hickory shad.
 In 2000, South Carolina was found to be out of compliance due to a lack of creel limits on shad.
 In October of 2000, the Board approved a 10 fish/day creel limit (combined American and hickory shad) for all waters of South Carolina except the Santee River which will have a 20 fish combined daily limit.
-Existing or more conservative recreational/personal use regulations for river herring will be maintained under Amendment I.
+Existing or more conservative recreational/personal use regulations for river herring will be maintained under Amendment 1.

 In addition, the states are required to submit annual reports on harvest and certain required fishery-independent/dependent monitoring programs.
-Implementation of these programs and reporting schedules is intended to improve future assessments of Alosine populations and permit adaptive management of fisheries as stock recovery is documented.
+Implementation of these programs and reporting schedules is intended to improve future assessments of alosine populations and permit adaptive management of fisheries as stock recovery is documented.